protofire/solhint/README.md

-  --noPrompt                              do not suggest to backup files when any `fix` option is selected --init                                  create configuration file for solhint --disc                                  do not check for solhint updates --save                                  save report to file on current folder --noPoster                              remove discord poster -h, --help                              output usage information
+  --noPrompt                              do not suggest to backup files when any `fix` option is selected --init                                  create configuration file for solhint --disc                                  do not check for solhint updates --save                                  save report to file in current folder --noPoster                              remove discord poster -h, --help                              output usage information